 3 Cash enters and exits your business

-- Investment: An online business owner may either write a check from personal funds or retain earnings in the company instead of taking it home as part of their personal income.
+- Investment: An online business owner may either write a check from personal funds or retain earnings in the company instead of taking it home as part of their income.

 How to Forecast Your Amazon Store’s Cash Flow